S

 A full calendar is not a productive team

-A full calendar is not the same as a productive team.
-Most leaders confuse the two every week.
-Walk through almost any struggling department and you will not find lazy people.
-You will find exhausted ones, trapped in back-to-back meetings and a task list that resets faster than anyone can clear it.
-Motion everywhere.
-Output nowhere.
-The problem is not effort.
-It is that activity has quietly become the proof of value, so your team performs busyness because busyness is what gets noticed.
-Audit last week.
+A full calendar doesn't make a team productive.
+Most leaders confuse busy with productive, so most teams fill their calendars with busywork.
+Walk through almost any struggling department and you might find a few lazy people, but that's rarely the culprit I find when I'm brought in.
+What I find far more often is exhausted people, trapped in back-to-back meetings and a task list that resets faster than anyone can clear it.
+There's motion everywhere and output almost nowhere.
+The problem isn't effort.
+It's that activity has quietly become the proof of value, so your team performs busyness because busyness is what gets noticed.
+I challenge you to audit last week.
 Sort what your team did into two columns: work that moved the business, and work that only moved through an inbox.
 For most teams, the second column is far larger than anyone wants to admit.
 The reason it stays that way is that busywork feels safe.
 Nobody gets criticized for sitting in the meeting.
-People get criticized for protecting their focus and skipping it.
-The standard has to come from you, and it is one decision, not a list.
-Reward the person who shipped the outcome, not the person who was most visibly busy.
-Once that is what earns notice, the meetings and the inboxes start to sort themselves out.
-Your team's problem was never how hard they work.
-It is what you have taught them to spend that work on.
+People get criticized for protecting their focus, even if they skip a meeting.
+The standard has to come from you, and it's one decision, not a list.
+Reward the person who delivered the outcome, not the person who was most visibly busy.
+Once that's what earns notice, the meetings and the inboxes start to sort themselves out.
+Your team was never the problem.
+The problem is what you've rewarded.
+So what will you reward starting Monday?

 See every verified post